 Canada, Columbia, England, Holland, Japan, Panama, USA, Venezuela, Australia, Belgium, Chili, France, Germany, Spain, Trinidad, Rep.Dominicana, Norway, Denmark as members.

 South-Africa, Saudi-Arabia, Austria as applicants and Hong Kong, Italy and Greece as contacts.
-Later this year (August) confirmed contacts (through the I.BMX.F. office) with Puerto Rico, Brasil, Argentina, Peru, Mexico, Switzerland, New Zealand, Finland and the Philippines as contacts.
+Later this year (August) confirmed contacts (through the I.BMX.F. office) with Puerto Rico, Brasil, Argentina, Peru, Mexico, Switzerland, New Zealand, Finland and the Philippines.

 April 11th.
-Gerrit Does meets US Pro's at Coral Springs.
+Gerrit Does meets US Pro's at Coral Springs - Fl.
+USA.

 Acting as general secretary of I.BMX.F.
-Gerrit Does held a meeting with almost all the US Pro's present during the NBL Coral Springs - Florida, races and informed and invited them to come to the OPEN EUROPEAN CHAMPIONSHIP on July 17th & 18th 1982 at Beek & Donk in Holland - Europe.
+Gerrit Does held a meeting with almost all the US Pro's present during the NBL Coral Springs - Florida, races and informed and invited them to come to the OPEN EUROPEAN CHAMPIONSHIP on July 17th & 18th 1982 scheduled at the town of Beek & Donk in Holland - Europe.

 April 21st., received letter from Mr. John DeBoard - President of IHC, International Helmet Corporation (PREMIER Helmets).